Sheffield Utd star Sharp left bloodied by fan attack following play-off loss to Nottingham Forest | Goal.com

 What happened?

-As Forest fans rushed the pitch, Sharp, a former Forest player, was seen on the sideline in the moments following his side's loss.
+As Forest fans rushed the pitch, Sharp, a former Forest player himself, was seen on the sideline in the moments following his side's loss.

-While standing still, Sharp was tackled by an onrushing supporter, who seemed to lower his shoulder while bum-rushing the Blades star.
+While standing still, Sharp was tackled by an onrushing supporter, who seemed to lower his shoulder into the Blades star.

 Forest statement